• Skip to primary navigation

 Want even more information about Costa Rica?
 Join the Mytanfeet mailing list to get our travel tips eBook and receive emails from us once a week to help you plan your trip!
 We send out all the goodies to our email subscribers first so don’t miss out.

-Common Questions
+Common Questions About Costa Rica

 Is Costa Rica safe?
 Yes, it is a safe country to visit, even for solo travelers and solo female travelers.
 Costa Rica doesn’t have an army but they do have a police force and a tourism police.
 Petty theft is the most common crime.

 Can you get around Costa Rica without knowing Spanish?
 Yes, although it doesn’t hurt to know a little bit.
-However, as tourism is one of the major economic backbones of the country, many locals speak fluent English, particularly those who work in tourism and live in San Jose.
+However, as tourism is one of the major economic backbones of the country, many locals speak fluent English, particularly those who work in tourism or live in San Jose.

 Which international airport in Costa Rica should I fly into?
 Depends.
-It’s always been a bit cheaper to fly into San Jose International Airport (SJO) than Liberia International Airport (LIR) so compare prices of both first.
+It’s always been a bit cheaper to fly into San Jose International Airport (SJO) than Guanacaste Airport (LIR) so compare prices of both first.
 Then, it will depend on your itinerary.
 Fly into SJO if you plan to visit the Caribbean coast, South Pacific Coast or Osa Peninsula.
 Fly into Liberia if you plan to go to Guanacaste or Nicoya Peninsula.
 You can fly into either to go to La Fortuna and Monteverde.

 Is Costa Rica expensive?
 Yes.
 Just because it’s in Central America, don’t expect dirt cheap prices like Southeast Asia or Nicaragua.
 Average prices for standard hotels are around $80-100 USD a night and tours can range from $40-$280 USD per person.
 Nearly every attraction has an entrance fee.
 However, it is totally possible to travel on a budget but it does require more planning.